 PEI Tenant Rights: Lease Help & Rental Laws in Prince Edward Island

-Prince Edward Island's Rental of Residential Property Act provides some of the strongest tenant protections in Atlantic Canada — including rent control, government-held security deposits through IRAC, and a formal adjudication process for all evictions.
+Prince Edward Island's Residential Tenancy Act (proclaimed April 2023) provides some of the strongest tenant protections in Atlantic Canada — including rent control, landlord-held deposits in trust, and a formal adjudication process for all evictions through IRAC.
 Here's what every PEI renter needs to know before signing a lease.

-Governing Law: The Rental of Residential Property Act & IRAC
+Governing Law: The Residential Tenancy Act & IRAC

-The Rental of Residential Property Act governs residential tenancies in Prince Edward Island.
+The Residential Tenancy Act (proclaimed April 2023, replacing the former Rental of Residential Property Act) governs residential tenancies in Prince Edward Island.
 The Island Regulatory and Appeals Commission (IRAC) — specifically its Residential Tenancies Section — serves as the province's adjudicative body for all landlord-tenant disputes.
 IRAC is based in Charlottetown and handles hearings for the entire province.

 IRAC adjudicators have broad authority: they approve or deny evictions, resolve deposit disputes, adjudicate rent increase applications above the annual cap, and issue repair orders.
-PEI's system is notably protective because it combines rent control with government-held deposits and mandatory adjudication of evictions — all rare features even among Canadian provinces with strong tenant protections.
+PEI's system is notably protective because it combines rent control with landlord-held deposits in trust and mandatory adjudication of evictions — all rare features even among Canadian provinces with strong tenant protections.

-If your landlord asks you to pay the security deposit to them directly, this is a red flag.
-The deposit must go to IRAC.
-Contact IRAC's Residential Tenancies Section in Charlottetown if you have questions about the deposit process.
+If your landlord fails to place the deposit in a proper trust account, this is a violation of the Act.
+Contact IRAC's Residential Tenancies Section in Charlottetown if you have questions or concerns about how your deposit is being handled.

 Key Tenant Protections

-• Rent increases are capped annually by the Rental Office Director — typically tied to CPI — providing meaningful rent control.
+- Rent increases are capped annually by the Director of Residential Tenancy under the Residential Tenancy Act (proclaimed April 2023) — providing meaningful rent control.

-• Security deposits are capped at approximately 2 weeks rent (0.5x monthly) and returned within 10 days after tenancy ends.
+- Security deposits are capped at one month's rent (one week for week-to-week tenancies) and returned within 10 days after tenancy ends.

 Rent Increase Rules

-PEI reintroduced rent control after a period of deregulation.
-Annual rent increases are now capped by the Rental Office Director, typically based on the Consumer Price Index (CPI) for PEI.
-The cap is announced each year and applies to all residential rental units in the province.
+PEI reintroduced rent control under the Residential Tenancy Act.
+Annual rent increases are now capped by the Director of Residential Tenancy.
+The cap is announced each year and applies to all residential rental units in the province — the cap for 2026 is 2%.

 Landlords who wish to increase rent above the annual cap must apply to IRAC and demonstrate justification — for example, significant capital improvements.
 IRAC adjudicators review these applications and can approve or deny above-cap increases.